Farrar, Straus, and Giroux, 2019

 Brain Inspired podcast with Paul Middlebrooks

-Melanie Mitchell is the Davis Professor at the Santa Fe Institute.
+Melanie Mitchell is Professor at the Santa Fe Institute.